Trauma unit in Ocala

 Injury is one of the leading causes of death and disability in the U.S. As a result, we recognize comprehensive trauma care includes injury prevention.

 Partnering with local agencies, organizations and facilities, we participate in community-based interventions, events and activities to help educate the community on ways to prevent injuries or other trauma.
-Our Injury Prevention Program is dedicated to preventing injuries, deaths and disability, promoting our services through the following events and programs:
+Our Injury Prevention Program is dedicated to preventing injuries, deaths, and disability, through the following events and programs:

 Trauma treatment